milkyware/milkyware.github.io/_posts/2024-09-02-configuring-isolated-azure-function-logging.md

 ```

 With the host log level configured, we can now configure the logging of the worker.
 The above configures logs with the category **ConfigureAzFuncLogging** to have a minimum log level of **Trace**.

+**N.B.** One key thing to keep in mind is that the **Function log level** acts as a ***minimum* log level** for services it calls and their associated categories.
+This means that if the function is configured to log at a level **higher** than a particular category, any logged events at a level lower than the function will not be displayed.

 ``` bash
 [2024-08-12T10:23:34.141Z] Worker process started and initialized.